v-iashin/CORSMAL/capacity/README.md

 Download the CORSMAL Containers Manipulation dataset (http://corsmal.eecs.qmul.ac.uk/containers_manip.html) An example has been already downloaded and inserted in the Github repository.

-The video dataset should be in the same working directory than LoDE.
+You can pass the __video_database__ folder as argument when starting the __main.py__ script.
 We expect your __video_database__ folder to be organized like this.
 So you will only need to unzip `depth`, `ir`, and `rgb` from the original dataset.
+The `calibration` folder will be already included in the correct folder when downloading this Github repository.
 ```
 ./video_database
 ├── 10